 The Crown also must establish that the driver’s licence in question was subject to a suspension, prohibition or driving restriction.

 Under the Ontario Highway Traffic Act, a conviction for drive disqualified results in an automatic one-year suspension that runs consecutive to any other suspension.
 For a subsequent conviction, that is, one registered within five years of a previous conviction, the suspension is two years.
-The suspension could be longer as it remains in effect until the driving prohibition expires.
+The suspension could be longer as it remains in effect until the driving prohibition imposed for the offence expires.

 Drive Under Suspension